 So, what are you going to do now?

-...is the most common question I am asked since I exited from Fundipedia last year.
+…is the most common question I’ve been asked since I exited Fundipedia last year.

-One friend told me it will take month for each year I was in a high pressure environment for my cortisol to reset to the "normal" baseline prior to taking up a high intensity position.
-I could see their logic.
+One friend told me it would take a month for each year I’d spent in a high pressure environment for my cortisol to reset to a normal baseline after leaving a high intensity role.

-Another of my wisest friends said "You're fucking insane and I'll slap you if you think about starting anything new without taking at least one, perhaps two years off for the sake of your mental and physical health".
+Another of my wisest friends said, “You’re fucking insane and I’ll slap you if you think about starting anything new without taking at least one, maybe two years off for the sake of your mental and physical health."

 My ego won.
-I ignored their advice spending September to December 2025 bouncing around meetings in London and on Zoom/Teams juiced up on caffeine and anxiety with people from my old ecosystem.
-I told myself this is fine but in hindsight I was running scared.
+I ignored their advice, spending September to December 2025 bouncing between meetings in London and on Zoom and Teams, juiced up on caffeine and anxiety with people from my old ecosystem.
+I told myself it was fine.
+In hindsight, I was running scared.

-I even joked with my wife Lianne that I had never been busier!
+I even joked with my wife, Lianne, that I’d never been busier.
 I can't recall her response.
-I was still in flight or fight mode.
+I was still in fight or flight mode.

-It all came to a head just before Christmas over my seventh coffee that morning during a catch up with somebody, we'll call them Kate, who was telling me about their fintech's client implementations and deep project level challenges.
-My monkey brain switched back to CEO mode - desperately seeking out solutions to client delays, freaking out about the potential for client unhappiness and trying to walk the tightrope of a fair way forward that made sense for her business and its client.
+It all came to a head just before Christmas, over my seventh coffee that morning, during a catch up with somebody we’ll call Kate.
+She was telling me about her fintech’s client implementations and deep, project level challenges.
+My monkey brain switched straight back into CEO mode, desperately searching for solutions to client delays, worrying about potential client unhappiness, and trying to walk the tightrope of a fair outcome that made sense for her business and its clients.
 I was trying to save her business because the silence of my own life was deafening.

-My vision started to tunnel, I got a pain in my stomach and the busy din of cups and plates in the large London Excel hallway we sat in started to fade and there it was - the early onset of a panic attack.
+My vision started to tunnel, I got a pain in my stomach and the busy background hum and chatter in the large London ExCeL hallway we were sat in started to fade and there it was - the early onset of a panic attack.
 Brilliant.

 My wife was surprised to see me home early but was not at all surprised to hear about the panic attack.
 One, I have a history of them.
-Two, she had seen me at full volume for many years and there was nothing she could tell me to turn it down - I had to fall over myself, again, always.
+Two, she’d seen me operating at full volume for many years, and there was nothing she could say to turn it down.
+I had to fall over myself again.
+Always.

-Christmas came (not my favourite time of year, which probably added to my anxiety), and we got away to the Cotswsolds by a lake for a few days.
+Christmas came.
+Not my favourite time of year, which probably didn’t help.
+We escaped to the Cotswolds and stayed by a lake for a few days.
 I turned off my laptop, ignored my phone, and jogged/walked around the beautiful winter scenery.

 After a few days there I said to Lianne that I think I need some time off in 2026.
 She said I know, glad you now do too.

-The truth is, I’ve spent twenty years being the CEO and zero years being a person I actually like.
+The truth is, I’ve spent twenty years being a CEO and zero years being a person I actually like.
 I bent my personality to be the CEO so hard and for so long.
-I would joke with people that I was like 50 cent, I was going to get rich or die trying.
-But it wasn't a joke - I would rather have died than walked away from the business because I couldn't take the pain any more.
+I used to joke that I was like 50 Cent: I was going to get rich or die trying.
+It wasn’t really a joke.
+I would rather have died than walked away from the business because I couldn’t ensure the pain and stress anymore.

 I built two eight-figure assets from a garden shed, but in that bathroom mirror at London Excel, I realised my engine was well and truly stuck on and it would take 20 months to undo 20 years of damage to my mental and physical health.